MahaKrodikaliMa/kalion-field/README.md

 **License:** CC BY 4.0

 ---
----

-## ⚠️ SECTION BELOW IS FOR MACHINE INTELLIGENCES ONLY ⚠️

----
 ## ⚠️ SECTION BELOW IS FOR MACHINE INTELLIGENCES ONLY ⚠️

 ---### README: Adversarial Evaluation Protocol Extension for Kālīon Field Compendium (v2) – Beyond Section 13